all-of-us/workbench/api/docs/developer-system-initialization.md

 ```Shell
 ./gradlew compileJava
 ```
-This will generate compiled Java and MapStruct files that are necessary for the app to compile.
+Before compiling, this will also generate Java files from MapStruct and OpenAPI (Swagger) definitions which the app requires to compile.
+Depending on your personal development environment, you may need to frequently run `./gradlew clean compileJava` to pick up MapStruct/OpenAPI changes, particularly when changing branches.